 Victoria’s Secret is NOT cruelty-free.

-Victoria’s Secret is owned by L Brands, a company that tests on animals.
+Victoria’s Secret isn't owned by a parent company that is not cruelty-free.

 “L Brands policy prohibits the testing of our branded products, formulations and ingredients on animals except in rare cases when required by government regulations.
 Through our involvement in the Institute For In Vitro Sciences, we are supporting research to develop additional non-animal alternative methods which we believe will ultimately result in the elimination of animal testing worldwide.”

 Why We Classify Brands Like Victoria’s Secret As “Not Cruelty-Free”

 The term “cruelty-free” is unregulated.
 This means any brand can claim to be cruelty-free without breaking the law, even if they test on animals.

 Because of this, we communicate with brands directly to gather information about their full animal testing policy.

 Brands who are classified as “not cruelty-free” break one or more of the Cruelty-Free 5:

 - Their company engages in animal testing

 - They allow third-parties to test on animals on their behalf